golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml-reference.md

 ### Min workers

-Minimum number of workers can be specified per node type, and decide how many nodes are started with `ray up`.
+Minimum number of workers can be specified per node type, and influences how many such nodes are started with `ray up`.
-Also when Ray is scaling the cluster down, it will stop when there is the minimum number of nodes running.
+Additionally, this is the lowest number of nodes that Ray will automatically scale down to.

 ```yaml
   ray.worker.default: